-This list is not comprehensive, but provides an overview of major research projects in the McKenna lab as of July, 2021.
+The following is an overview of most major research projects in the McKenna lab as of July, 2021.

 Integrating phylogeny with comparative & functional genomic data to reconstruct the evolution of specialized plant-feeding in beetles